Adroiti/docs-for-code-review-tools/RuboCop/Naming-PredicateName.md

 ## Description

-This cop makes sure that predicates are named properly.
+This rule makes sure that predicates are named properly.

-### Example
+## Examples

 ```ruby
 # bad